smealum/butthax/README.md

 # butthax

-This repository contains code for an exploit chain targeting the Lovense Hush connected buttplug and associate software.
-This includes fully function exploit code for a Nordic Semiconductor BLE stack vulnerability affecting all versions of SoftDevices s110, s120 and s130, as well as versions of the s132 SoftDevice 2.0 and under.
+This repository contains code for an exploit chain targeting the Lovense Hush connected buttplug and associated software.
+This includes fully functional exploit code for a Nordic Semiconductor BLE stack vulnerability affecting all versions of SoftDevices s110, s120 and s130, as well as versions of the s132 SoftDevice 2.0 and under.

 Exploit details can be found in the slides for the associated DEF CON 27 talk, [Adventures in smart buttplug penetration (testing)](https://media.defcon.org/DEF%20CON%2027/DEF%20CON%2027%20presentations/DEFCON-27-smea-Adventures-in-smart-buttplug-penetration-testing.pdf).